Go Back Email LinkDownload PDF

 • Butter the sides (inside) of a large, heavy saucepan.
 Attach a candy thermometer.

-• Add the sugars, milk, corn syrup, and salt to the pan and place it over medium heat.
+• Add the sugars, evaporated milk or half-and-half, corn syrup, and salt to the pan and place it over medium heat.
 Bring the mixture to a boil, stirring constantly.
-Once it comes to a full boil, continue cooking, stirring occasionally, until it reaches 236 F on a candy thermometer.
-Or test for soft ball stage.
+Once it comes to a full boil, continue cooking, stirring occasionally, until it reaches 236°F on a candy thermometer.
+Or test for soft-ball stage. (see the notes)

 • Remove the pan from the heat, add the butter and vanilla without stirring, and let the mixture cool for 5 minutes.

-• Add the pecans and stir vigorously for 1 to 2 minutes, just until the mixture appears to thicken and begins to lose its glossiness.
+• Add the pecans and stir vigorously for 1 to 2 minutes, just until the mixture appears to thicken and loses its gloss.

-• Working quickly, spoon the candy onto the paper and let it cool until firm.
-If the mixture firms up too much, add a splash of hot water and place it back over the still-warm burner and stir until it loosens up again.
+• Working quickly, use a tablespoon to spoon mounds of candy mixture onto the wax paper or parchment and let them cool until firm.
+If the mixture has firmed up too much, add a splash of hot water, place it back over low heat and stir until it loosens again.
 Continue dropping onto the paper.

 • Let the pralines cool until firm.